 Cisco and the FC market

 The issue here is in execution, not the products.
 To date, Cisco hasn't made any hay with its first storage acquisition, NuSpeed.
 The company has learned that just because of who it is doesn't necessarily guarantee success in fringe markets.
-Cisco will need to
+Cisco will need to bring in a lot of actual storage talent in order to compete in this space.

 If the high-end FC market is your target, this naturally makes Brocade, McData, and InRange your enemy.
 Brocade is dominant in the midmarket - thanks to storage OEMs EMC, Compaq, and IBM - but it's a fledgling in the high-end market.
 McData is the kingpin of the Director space, and InRange has made inroads there.
 McData was put on the map by EMC, and InRange by IBM.